devaprakashj/AI-Snake-Game/README.md

-# AI-Snake-Game
-🐍 AI Snake Game using Deep Q-Learning (DQN) — built with Python, PyTorch, and Pygame.
-The AI learns to play the classic snake game through reinforcement learning.
-🎯 Objective:

-The objective of this project is to design and develop an AI-powered Snake Game that runs in a web browser and can automatically play using the Breadth-First Search (BFS) pathfinding algorithm.
-The project demonstrates how search algorithms from Artificial Intelligence can be applied to real-time decision-making in games.
+🐍 Snake AI (Web)

+A browser-based AI Snake Game built using Flask and BFS (Breadth-First Search) algorithm for intelligent pathfinding.
+The system automatically navigates the snake towards food while avoiding collisions, demonstrating AI pathfinding techniques in a dynamic environment.

-🧩 Project Overview:
+🧠 Project Overview

-Snake AI (Web) is an interactive web-based implementation of the classic Snake game enhanced with an AI autopilot system.
-It uses BFS (Breadth-First Search) to calculate the shortest path between the snake’s head and the food, allowing it to navigate intelligently through the grid while avoiding collisions.

-The application is built using Flask (Python) as a lightweight backend web server and HTML5 Canvas + JavaScript for rendering the game interface.
+This mini-project showcases AI pathfinding in real time, where the Snake autonomously finds the optimal route to reach food using the BFS (Breadth-First Search) algorithm.

-Users can toggle between manual and AI-controlled modes, visualize how the pathfinding algorithm works in real-time, and control the game speed and play state directly in the browser.
+The user can toggle between manual control and AI autopilot, adjust the game speed, and visualize how BFS explores possible paths.

+This project also serves as a great example of AI in games, integrating Flask for web serving and JavaScript Canvas for real-time rendering.

-⚙️ Key Features:
+⚙️ Requirements

-🧭 BFS Pathfinding Algorithm: Finds the shortest path from snake head to food in real-time.

-🕹️ Dual Play Modes:

-Manual Mode: Controlled via arrow keys.

-AI Mode: Automatically plays using BFS logic.

-⏱️ Adjustable Speed: Slider to change the FPS (2–60).

-🧱 Safe Tail Logic: The AI considers the tail as a safe path when planning its next move.

-🌐 Web-Based Interface: Runs smoothly on any modern browser using Flask.

-📱 Responsive Canvas: 640×480 grid with 20px cell size for clean visuals.

-🧮 Algorithm Used:

-Breadth-First Search (BFS):
-BFS is a fundamental search algorithm that explores all possible paths level by level until the shortest path to the goal (food) is found.
-In this game, BFS helps the AI find an optimal and collision-free path dynamically as the snake and food positions change.

-🏗️ System Requirements:

-Programming Language: Python 3.8+
+Python 3.8+

-Framework: Flask

-Frontend: HTML, CSS, JavaScript (Canvas)

-Libraries:

-flask for backend

-built-in Python modules (no heavy dependencies)

-💻 Installation & Execution:
+pip

+Install dependencies:

 pip install flask

+▶️ How to Run

+Clone or download this repository

+Navigate to the project folder

+Run the following command:

 python app.py

-Then open your browser and visit:
+Open your browser and go to:
 👉 http://127.0.0.1:5000/

-🎮 Controls:
+🎮 Game Controls
-Control	Description
+Action	Description
-▶️ Start/Pause	Start or stop the game loop
+▶️ Start / Pause	Control the main game loop
-⚡ Speed Slider	Adjust game FPS (2–60)
+⚡ Speed Slider	Adjust FPS (2–60)
-🤖 Pathfinding Toggle	Switch between manual and BFS autopilot ⬆️⬇️⬅️➡️ Arrow Keys	Control snake movement manually
+🤖 Pathfinding Toggle	Switch between BFS Autopilot and Manual Control ⬆️⬇️⬅️➡️ Arrow Keys	Control snake manually when AI is off 🧩 Technical Details

-🧠 Applications:
+Algorithm: Breadth-First Search (BFS)

+Grid Cell Size: 20px

+Canvas Resolution: 640 × 480

+Pathfinding Logic:

+The snake uses BFS to find the shortest path to the nearest food.

+The snake’s tail is treated as a temporary safe space, since it moves unless the food is eaten.

+BFS ensures the snake takes the shortest collision-free route.

+💡 Features

+✅ Interactive Web Interface (HTML + JS + Flask)
+✅ BFS Algorithm Visualization
+✅ Autopilot (AI Mode) + Manual Mode
+✅ Adjustable Game Speed
+✅ Simple and Clean UI
+✅ Educational AI demonstration

+📘 Learning Outcomes

-Demonstrates AI Search Algorithms (BFS) in a fun, visual context.
+Implemented AI pathfinding in a real-time environment

-Useful for learning AI game agent logic, pathfinding, and Flask web deployment.

-Can be extended to use A*, DFS, or Dijkstra’s algorithm for comparative study.

-🚀 Future Enhancements:

-Add A* and Greedy Best-First Search modes.

-Implement score tracking and leaderboard system.

-Include maze generation for complex environments.

-Deploy on GitHub Pages + Flask API for public access.
+Learned Flask web serving with client-side game logic

+Understood how BFS explores and finds shortest paths

+Practiced integrating Python backend with JavaScript frontend

+👨‍💻 Developer Credit

+Project By:
+🧑‍💻 Devaprakash J
+📘 Register No: 2117240030025
+🏫 Department: CSE (AI & ML) - A
+📅 Semester: III (3rd Semester)
+🏛️ RIT College

-🏁 Conclusion:
+🏁 Conclusion

-This mini project successfully combines Artificial Intelligence, Web Technologies, and Game Design to create a dynamic, browser-based application that visually demonstrates how pathfinding algorithms like BFS can make intelligent decisions in real-time gaming environments.
+This Snake AI (Web) project demonstrates how classical search algorithms like BFS can be applied in game environments to create intelligent autonomous agents.
+It’s a fun and interactive way to understand the fundamentals of AI pathfinding and game-based problem-solving.